xarray-contrib/xarray.dev/src/posts/flox-smart/index.md

 [`flox` implements](https://flox.readthedocs.io/) grouped reductions for chunked array types like [cubed](https://cubed-dev.github.io/cubed/) and [dask](https://docs.dask.org/en/stable/array.html) using tree reductions.
 Tree reductions ([example](https://people.csail.mit.edu/xchen/gpu-programming/Lecture11-reduction.pdf)) are a parallel-friendly way of computing common reduction operations like `sum`, `mean` etc.
-Briefly, one computes the reduction for a subset of the array $N$ chunks at a time in parallel, then combines those results together again $N$ chunks at a time, until we have the final result.
+Briefly, one computes the reduction for a subset of the array N chunks at a time in parallel, then combines those results together again N chunks at a time, until we have the final result.

 Without flox, Xarray effectively shuffles — sorts the data to extract all values in a single group — and then runs the reduction group-by-group.
 Depending on data layout or "chunking" this shuffle can be quite expensive.